Michonster/Time-Series-Research/README.md

 # NVIDIA Stock Price Prediction with Time Series Models

-This project focuses on predicting NVIDIA's stock prices using various time series forecasting models, including RNN and LSTM.
+This project focuses on predicting NVIDIA's stock prices using various time series forecasting models, including RNN, LSTM, GRU, ARIMA, and SARIMA.
 We use historical stock data from 2010 to 2024 to train and evaluate these models, applying various fine-tuning techniques and metrics to assess performance.
-The project is part of an exploration into various models for stock price forecasting, with the goal of achieving highly accurate predictions using deep learning techniques.
+The project is part of an exploration into various models for stock price forecasting, with the goal of achieving highly accurate predictions using both deep learning and statistical techniques.

 ## Project Overview

 ### Goal
-The primary goal of this project is to create a robust and accurate time series forecasting model for predicting NVIDIA's stock prices using Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks.
-Future steps will involve experimenting with other advanced models like Gated Recurrent Units (GRUs) and hybrid models that combine the strengths of multiple architectures.
+The primary goal of this project is to create a robust and accurate time series forecasting model for predicting NVIDIA's stock prices using a combination of machine learning and statistical approaches.
+We have implemented Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM) networks, and Gated Recurrent Units (GRUs).
+Additionally, we have explored ARIMA and SARIMA models for their effectiveness in capturing seasonality and trends.

 ### Accomplished So Far:
 1. **Data Acquisition**: